CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/GettingStarted.md

    ![](images/img-1.1.png "Lab Environment")

 1. To get the lab environment details, you can select the **Environment Details** tab.
 Additionally, the credentials will also be emailed to your email address provided during registration.
-You can also open the Lab Guide on a separate and full window by selecting the **Split Window** from the lower right corner.
-Also, you can start, stop, and restart virtual machines from the **Resources** tab.
+You can also open the Lab Guide on a separate and full window by selecting the **Split Window** from the top right corner.

    ![](images/img-2.png "Lab Environment")